Klamath County Fire District No. 1

 Leadership...

-Matt Hitchcock - Deputy Chief
+Brent Knutson - Deputy Chief of Operations

 Battalion Chief Andy Hoskins